The Oude Kerk is a historic old church in Amsterdam open to visitors and located in the middle of the red light district.

 The church has excellent acoustics and holds regular concerts.
 It is also used as an exhibition space featuring contemporary art exhibitions.
 There is a coffee café and bookshop.

-The Oude Kerk tower can be climbed by guided tour only from a separate outside entrance on the western side.
+The Oude Kerk tower can normally be climbed by guided tour only from a separate outside entrance on the western side.
 Note, the tower is currently under renovation.

 As the city expanded it needed to build a new church Nieuwe Kerk which is on Dam Square and also holds exhibitions.